 The three-course menu kicks off with a welcome cocktail named Bad Apples, which is a Guns’n’Roses inspired autumnal combination of Wild Turkey Straight rye, Laird’s applejack, pumpkin butter, lemon, sugar and bitters.

-You’ll then begin your meal with a Cream of Squash Soup, topped with truffle shavings and pumpkin seeds, paired with Forever in Blue Jeans, which is a concoction of Wild Turkey 101 bourbon, Aperol, sweet vermouth, blueberry jam and sugar, mixed to the tune of Neil Diamond to bring out the full flavours of the soup.
+You’ll then begin your meal with a Cream of Squash Soup, topped with winter truffle and pumpkin seeds, paired with Forever in Blue Jeans, which is a concoction of Wild Turkey 101 bourbon, Aperol, sweet vermouth, blueberry jam and sugar, mixed to the tune of Neil Diamond to bring out the full flavours of the soup.

-It’s then onto the final course, and depending on whether you come from the North or South, you have a choice of Anna’s Pumpkin Pie with double cream or Lizzy’s Pecan Pie topped with nougat and cranberries and paired with a Sweet Bitter Love digestif cocktail, designed with Aretha Franklin in mind, made with a sweet and sour combination of Wild Turkey 101 bourbon, sherry, cranberry, pineapple and a dash of sherry vinegar.
+It’s then onto the final course, and depending on whether you come from the North or South, you have a choice of Anna’s Pumpkin Pie with double cream or Lizzy’s Pecan Pie (my favourite) topped with nougat and cranberries and paired with a Sweet Bitter Love digestif cocktail, designed with Aretha Franklin in mind, made with a sweet and sour combination of Wild Turkey 101 bourbon, sherry, cranberry, pineapple and a dash of sherry vinegar.